zupalex/QinemaTic5/README.md

-# QinemaTic5: a kinematics calculator using a Qt5 GUI
+# QinemaTic5: a kinematics calculator based on Qt5

+Runs on unix system only.
+requires cmake and Qt-dev libraries (installed through your linux distrib package manager)